SERVING THE LGBTQ+ COMMUNITY

 Making an impact

-In honor of Pride month and the 50th anniversary of Stonewall, we highlight the many ways Food Bank For New York City and its network of soup kitchens and food pantries serves ALL New Yorkers, including Jovanna, a 61-year old transgender woman from the Bronx who relies on St. Ann’s Corner of Harm Reduction for community support and other resources.
+In honor of Pride month we highlight the many ways Food Bank For New York City and its network of soup kitchens and food pantries serves ALL New Yorkers, including Jovanna, a 61-year old transgender woman from the Bronx who relies on St. Ann’s Corner of Harm Reduction for community support and other resources.

 I was homeless for about 15 years.
 At times, I would live on the street.
 I had no access to food stamps and had to rely on soup kitchens and pantries.
 At one point, I had missed so many meals that I had to spend two weeks in the hospital.